Daisy0419/Telescope-Searching-Problem/README.md

 ```bash
 adjusted_budget = max(0, original_budget - MOET(Skymap, Method, original_budget))
 ```
-It then runs the instances again with these adjusted budgets and save result to
+It then runs the instances again with these adjusted budgets and saves the results to `results/recomputed_results/instances_with_moet/result_with_moet/out_<skymap>.csv`

-results/recomputed_results/instances_with_moet/result_with_moet/out_<skymap>.csv
+If `run_all = False` then only two small instances, with deadlines 10 and 100, will be run.
+The MOET will only be computed across a single run of each.

 #### 3.3.4 Multi-Deadline Large Instances (~ 30 minutes)